Background pattern

 Oxygen is a colorless, odorless, and tasteless gas.

-In liquid form, it is blue.
+In liquid form, it is blue in color.

-Available sizes (l) *
+Available Sizes (l) *

 Aluminum gas bottle with pressure regulator valves